aJimenez19037/my-coe332-hws/homework08/README.md

 **deployment-python-debug.yml**: creates a deployment for debugging

 ### Using Kubernetes cluster
 Note, your pods and IP addresses will differ.
+Furthermore there is no need to alter the redis ip as it is dynamically set up through a combination of the docker-composer, flask deployment, and flask app.
 ```
 $kubectl get pods
 NAME                                    READY   STATUS    RESTARTS   AGE